isomerpages/mti-cap/pages/For Consumers.md

     <input type="checkbox" id="accordion2">
     <label for="accordion2">What can I do if I come across a business that has raised prices unjustifiably?</label>
     <div>
-      <p>Raise the matter to the Committee Against GST Profiteering immediately.
-The Committee Against GST Profiteering takes feedback on alleged profiteering or unjustified price increases of  essentials, seriously. </p>
+      <p>Raise the matter to the Committee Against GST Profiteering (CAP) immediately.
+CAP takes feedback on alleged profiteering or unjustified price increases of essentials, seriously. </p>
       <p>Help us identify errant businesses by providing us with detailed information, including the following:
 				<br>
   •	Details of the business, including name and exact location